refinedev/refine/.changeset/shiny-cooks-push.md

 "@refinedev/cli": minor
 ---

-add "--platform" option to run, dev, and build to specify which project type to use for the commands
+add "--platform" option on cli to start, dev, and build to specify project type